 Digital sculpting – Still a fairly new method of modeling, 3D sculpting has become very popular in the few years it has been around.
 There are currently 3 types of digital sculpting: Displacement, which is the most widely used among applications at this moment, volumetric and dynamic tessellation.

 Skeletal animation is a technique in computer animation in which a character is represented in two parts: in 3d Character Creation Process, a surface representation used to draw the character (called skin or mesh) and a hierarchical set of interconnected bones (called the skeleton or rig) used to animate (pose and key-frame) the mesh.

 When the animated object is more general than for example a humanoid character the set of bones may not be hierarchical or interconnected, but it just represents a higher-level description of the motion of the part of mesh or skin it is influencing.

 Animation is the process of creating motion and shape change illusion by means of the rapid display of a sequence of static images that minimally differ from each other.
 The illusion as in motion pictures in general is thought to rely on the phi phenomenon.
 Animators are artists who specialize in the creation of animation.

-Animation creation methods include the traditional animation creation method and those involving stop motion animation of two and three-dimensional objects, such aspaper cutouts, puppets and clay figures.
-Images are displayed in a rapid succession, usually 24, 25, 30, or 60 frames per second
+Animation creation methods include the traditional animation creation method and those involving stop motion animation of two and three-dimensional objects, such as paper cutouts, puppets, and clay figures.
+Images are displayed in rapid succession, usually 24, 25, 30, or 60 frames per second

-This all steps to creating 3d Characters and animation movies, process is related to Computer graphics lest know few point abut what are graphics the pictures and movies created using computers usually referring to image data created by a computer specifically with help from specialized graphical hardware and software’s.
+These all steps to creating 3d Characters and animation movies, the process is related to Computer graphics lest know few points abut what are graphics the pictures and movies created using computers usually referring to image data created by a computer specifically with help from specialized graphical hardware and software.